 People said that by 6 am he had already had his breakfast.
 Most probably sardinas (grilled and marinated in olive oil by himself the day before) and served with plenty of raw onions of course.
 Or perhaps a fried egg with salty mountain ham and a hunk of bread.
 Oh, and let’s not forget to mention his glass of wine (yes, at dawn – and his only glass of the day).

 He was also fond very fond of Migas for breakfast - one of the many hearty Spanish dishes created out of necessity by shepherds and hunters.
-Migas are stale breadcrumbs soaked in water, olive oil and garlic then fried, and sometimes served with some wild greens.
+(Migas are stale breadcrumbs soaked in water, olive oil and garlic then fried, and sometimes served with some wild greens).
+Pastoret liked to add some chopped ham or a few slices of chorizo to his.
+Or grilled calçots (wild leeks) which he may have gathered from vineyards or fields.

 His big passion was rugby.
 He shouted at the French teams, accusing them of being worthless, but he loved, cheered and admired the Irish.
 I’d often watch a match with him and if the Irish played, I’d bring two small cans of Guinness with me.
 It was the only alcohol he drank towards the end of his life because he, like the rest of the world, believed that Guinness is good for you.
 We’d split one can between us for the first half, and downed the second after mi-temps..

 His other big love of his life was his dog Hector – obedient, faithful and a great hunting dog.
 One day he asked me whether I could take a picture of him with his dog.
-He had all dressed up and installed himself on one of the Placette benches.
-I took the photo, but he never saw it.
+He had scrubbed up, put on his best clothes and installed himself on one of the Placette benches.
+I took some photos, but he never saw them.
 Pastoret died 4 days after.
+Perhaps he knew.